RotichD/travel-music/README.md

 As a user/traveler I would like an app that would tell me the weather forecast of my destination and provide me with weather/mood related music to listen to on my journey, as well as a visual representation of the weather.

-# Frameworks:
+# Technologies:

 This app runs in the browser and features dynamically updated HTML5, CSS powered by pureCSS, and JavaScript.

 - HTML5
-- CSS: pureCSS
+- CSS: pureCSS framework + custom css styling
 - JavaScript
+- Weather Icons font by Erik Flowers https://erikflowers.github.io/weather-icons/

 # 2 server-side APIs

-- weatherAPI
+- OpenWeather API
-- gify
+- Giphy API

 # Links: